 In Section \ref{metric}, we use Cheeger deformations and Wilking's doubling trick to construct our metric.
 More precisely, if $\langle \cdot,\cdot \rangle_1$ denotes the result of Cheeger deforming a bi-invariant metric on $\Gtwo$ in the direction of $SU(3)$, we equip $\Gtwo\times \Gtwo$ with $\langle \cdot , \cdot \rangle_1 + \langle \cdot, \cdot \rangle_1$ and induce a metric on $\Gtwo/U(2)$ as the submersion metric $\Gtwo\times \Gtwo\rightarrow \Delta \Gtwo\backslash \Gtwo\times \Gtwo/1\times U(2)\cong \Gtwo/U(2)$.
 We note that our construction is somewhat different from those found in, e.g., \cite{Wi,Ke2} in that $(\Gtwo,SU(3))$ is not a symmetric pair.
 Nevertheless, we show that the ``usual'' curvature conditions match those of a symmetric pair, see Proposition \ref{equiv}.

 In Section \ref{apc}, we complete the proof of Theorem \ref{main} and \ref{main2} by reducing the problem to a direct calculation using the $2$-dimensional disc of Proposition \ref{niceform}.
-Finally, in Section \ref{top}, we compute the topology of the points having at least one zero-curvature plane, proving Theorem \ref{main3}.
+Finally, in Section \ref{top}, we compute the diffeomorphism type of the points having at least one zero-curvature plane, proving Theorem \ref{main3}.